 The data confirms huge diversity in the sizes of cities people live in across and within nations.
 It generates more questions than answers, though, the main one being whether it is relevant simply to transfer urban governance, management, or planning models from one place to another.
 Apart from contrasts within and between nations, it is clear that the west is no longer the focus of urbanisation and is unlikely to hold many of the answers to today’s urban growth challenges.

 The evidence also indicates a tendency for urbanisation to take place in small, dispersed settlements rather than mega-cities.
 More modest scale makes different demands on infrastructure and institutions.
 It may also help manage urbanisation and ensure that benefits can be better accessed by larger numbers of people.
 Small cities, sub-centres in large cities, and districts of modest scale may be better suited to adaptable and innovative planning and management than large scale, extensive cities with their more centralised, remote, and inevitably bureaucratic political and administrative systems.
+Very large agglomerations do exist, even if they are not as dominant in the wider urban picture as their size and profiles might suggest.
+The question they raise is whether they should continue to dominate national and international agenda for urban growth and management.
+Dispersed urbanisation may better reflect the resources and capacities needed to support an exploding urban population in the 21st century.

 3 comments: